Jacobian-Scaled K-means Clustering for Physics-Informed Segmentation of Reacting Flows: Conclusion

 The JSK-means algorithm was demonstrated in this work on a complex reacting flow simulation dataset.
 In this application, each sample to be clustered is described by the local thermochemical composition (species concentrations and temperature) extracted from a computational cell in a flowfield containing a self-sustained hydrogen-air detonation wave.
 The dynamics in this composition space are known through the highly nonlinear and stiff Arrhenius-based chemical source terms.
 As such, the distance scaling required by JSK-means was accomplished using cluster-dependent chemical Jacobian matrices evaluated at the cluster centroids.

 With this dataset, detailed comparisons between outputs from JSK-means and standard K-means were made to highlight the practical effects of including Jacobian-scaled distances in the clustering procedure.
 To this end, convergence of the JSK-means algorithm based on an initial condition prescribed by the output of a standard K-means procedure (the burn-in approach) resulted in a redistribution, or biasing, of centroids towards regions of high chemical sensitivity.
 More specifically, it was shown how the modified algorithm successfully drops the corresponding JSK-means objective function during the iterative procedure, at the cost of increasing the standard K-means objective function as a tradeoff.
-Visualization of this effect in physical space was performed via the analysis of segmented fields -- the flowfield delineations produced by the JSK-means algorithm pushed standard K-means clusters towards highly stiff regions of peak heat release rate near the detonation reaction zone.
+Visualization of this effect in physical space was performed via the analysis of segmented fields -- { the flowfield delineations produced by the JSK-means algorithm pushed standard K-means clusters towards regions of high peak heat release rate near the detonation reaction zone}.
 Further visualization of this effect in composition space via POD projections showed how the Jacobian scaling separates (or maximizes variation between) clusters in the source-term space, without explicitly using source term data during the clustering procedure.

 The objective of this work was to both introduce the JSK-means algorithm and show how it can be successfully used to generate dynamically consistent partitions in complex reacting flow applications.
 The results shown here demonstrate the promising capability of the JSK-means approach to improve upon previous partition-based models for chemical source terms (and other quantities of interest) that were made using clustering approaches that did not have knowledge of the governing equations (e.g., Ref.~\cite{shivam_ftc}).
-This type of modeling extension is actively being explored by the authors and will be reported in future work.
-Additional avenues for future work include coupling Jacobian-scaled distances with other clustering algorithms outside of the K-means framework, and evaluating the method in other multi-physics applications.
+This type of modeling extension is actively being explored by the authors and will be reported in future work. { Additional avenues for future work include detailed investigations on the effect of the number of clusters $K$ on JSK-means convergence properties, coupling Jacobian-scaled distances with other clustering algorithms outside of the K-means framework, { comparing JSK-means clustering with direct source term clustering using standard K-means,} and evaluating the method in other multi-physics applications.}